Epstein ex Maxwell denied getting Prince Andrew sex partners

 “Are we tallying all the lies?”
 Ghislaine Maxwell asked during the 2016 deposition, saying she could not recall taking Epstein accuser Virginia Giuffre out for a night of clubbing with Andrew in London.
 “Her tissue of lies is extremely hard to pick apart what is true and what isn’t.”

-The exchange was contained in over 400 pages of transcript ordered released by U.S. District Judge Loretta A. Preska in a civil lawsuit.
+The exchange was contained in over 400 pages of transcript ordered released by U.S. District Judge Loretta A. Preska in a lawsuit.
+Many names and several pages in the deposition were blacked out, though information around some names, including the prince’s, made it obvious who was being referenced.

+Also, Slate first reported that it could decipher some names, including some redactions involving Andrew and ex-President Bill Clinton, a Democrat, by analyzing the alphabetized listings in a deposition transcript index and matching them with already public information.

+In the deposition, Maxwell said she had flown on Epstein’s private planes with Clinton but refused to label Epstein and Clinton as friends.
+There appeared to be no mention of President Donald Trump, who told a news conference this summer after Maxwell’s arrest: “I just wish her well, frankly.”

+Clinton and Trump both have said they hadn’t seen Epstein in years and knew nothing of his alleged misconduct.

-Maxwell, 58, has been charged with recruiting three underage girls in the 1990s for Epstein to sexually abuse and committing perjury in the depositions, though the charges don’t relate to the prince.
+Maxwell, 58, has been charged with recruiting three underage girls in the 1990s for Epstein, a wealthy financier who killed himself in jail in 2019, to sexually abuse and committing perjury in the depositions, though the charges don’t relate to the prince.
 She has pleaded not guilty.

-Maxwell parried a long list of inquiries about Epstein’s sexual proclivities and her interactions with Giuffre and other young women, insisting she never saw the financier have sex with anybody.
+Maxwell parried a long list of inquiries about Epstein’s sexual proclivities and her interactions with Giuffre and other young women, insisting she never saw him have sex with anybody.

 “She is an absolute total liar and you all know she lied on multiple things and that is just one other disgusting thing she added,” Maxwell said, denying having three-way sex with Epstein and Giuffre.

 “I never saw any inappropriate underage activities with Jeffrey ever,” Maxwell said.
-She said the implication that she recruited girls or women to be sexually abused by Epstein was “repulsive.”
+The implication that she recruited girls or women to be sexually abused by Epstein was “repulsive,” she said.

-At one point, Maxwell became so angry that she banged on a table, and a separate document said she knocked the court reporter’s computer off the table.
-She later apologized, saying: “I hope you forgive me sincerely.”

 As for whether she was Epstein’s girlfriend after meeting him in 1991, Maxwell called it a “tricky question.”